Skip to main content

 How do electricians get more customers from Google?

-Start with a complete Google Business Profile so you appear in the map results for "emergency electrician" and "switchboard upgrade" searches in your area, get reviews after every job, and have a website with a page for each type of electrical work you do.
+Start with a complete Google Business Profile so you appear in the map results for "emergency electrician" and "switchboard upgrade" searches in your area, get reviews after every job that name the suburb and the job, and have a website with a page for each type of electrical work you do.
 Those three together get you found and chosen.

 Is SEO better than hipages for electricians?